Non-Degree and Certificates

 4. Be better equipped to implement culturally effective ministerial strategies for various API communities.

-Course Modality: Online meetings twice per month; Two in-person sessions in Oceanside, CA: TBA
+Course Modality: Online meetings twice per month + one in-person closing session in Oceanside, California in November 2025.

-Certificate Completion Requirement: Students are required to attend all on-line meetings and complete all course assignments.
-Assignments will include short reflection papers and a final pastoral project addressing a topic of API ministry, chosen by the student.
+• Complete all course assignments.
+Assignments will include short reflection papers and a final pastoral project proposal, addressing a topic of API ministry, to be chosen by the student and approved by the program directors.

 Scholarships are available thanks to the generosity of our supporters.